maho3/ltu-ili/CONFIG.md

 In general, these steps are designed to be independent.
 For example, if you wanted to try out a different training model, all you would need to do is change the training configuration, and the data loading and validation stages should integrate (nearly) seamlessly with the new model.
 Each pipeline stage specified below can be instantiated from `json`-like configuration files or from iPython initialization as in [tutorial.ipynb](notebooks/tutorial.ipynb).

 ## Data Loading
-We have three primary objects for dataloading:
+We have four primary objects for dataloading:
 - [`NumpyLoader`](./ili/dataloaders/loaders.py#L47): Loads summaries and parameters from `np.array`'s stored in memory.
 - [`StaticNumpyLoader`](./ili/dataloaders/loaders.py#L81): Loads summaries and parameters from `.npy` files on disk.
 - [`SummarizerDatasetLoader`](./ili/dataloaders/loaders.py#L101): Loads summaries following the [`ili_summarizer.Dataset`](https://github.com/florpi/ili-summarizer/blob/3d9d4005cfbc187afdbfbed2a5a4414bc07902ef/summarizer/dataset.py#L6) convention, as `xarray.DataArray`'s stored in `.nc` files on disk.
 Also, it loads parameters from `.txt` files on disk.